openannotation/annotator/doc/architecture.rst

 ~~~~~~

 Adding the first target to a new ``Annotation`` triggers an ``annotationcreate``
-event on nodes associated with that target.
-The annotation is available at
+event (which does not bubble and is not cancelable) at the document associated
-``event.detail.annotation``.
+with the annotation..
+The annotation is available at ``event.detail.annotation``.

-Modifying an annotation (or any of its subproperties: targets, bodies,
+Modifying an annotation (or any of its subproperties: targets, bodies, other
-other data, etc.) triggers an ``annotationchange`` event on every node
+data, etc.) fires an ``annotationchange`` event (which does not bubble and is
-associated with that annotation's targets.
-In the event that a target is
+not cancelable) at the document associated with the annotation.
+In the event
-removed, the event is also triggered on the nodes of the removed target.
-The
+that a target is removed, the event is also triggered on the nodes of the
-annotation is available at ``event.detail.annotation``.
+removed target.
+The annotation is available at ``event.detail.annotation``.

-Removing an annotation triggers an ``annotationremove`` event on every node
+Removing an annotation triggers an ``annotationremove`` event (which does not
-associated with that annotation's targets.
-The annotation is available at
+bubble and is not cancelable) at the document associated with the annotation.
-``event.detail.annotation``.
+The annotation is available at ``event.detail.annotation``.

 ----